rauc/rauc/docs/using.rst

 You can control the output type of RAUC info depending on your needs.
 By default it will print a human readable representation of the bundle.
-Alternatively you can obtain a shell-parsable description, or a json representation of the bundle content.
+Alternatively you can obtain a shell-parsable description, or a JSON representation of the bundle content.

 Installing Bundles